 click to enlarge

-Disclaimer: All kayak trips are undertaken on the responsibility of its participants.
+Disclaimer: This tour is operated by a trusted partner in Isafjordur.
+All kayak trips are undertaken on the responsibility of its participants.
 The tour operator does not assume any responsibility for accidents which are caused by its customers or can be traced to there own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realize that all outdoor activities carry an inherit risk.